-BPMN diagrams are commonly treated as synonyms for process diagrams.
-However, this is just partially true, since BPMN 2.0 supports three other types of diagrams: collaboration diagrams, choreography diagrams and conversation diagrams.
+BPMN diagrams are commonly treated as synonymous with process diagrams.
+However, this is only partially true, since BPMN 2.0 supports three other types of diagrams: collaboration diagrams, choreography diagrams, and conversation diagrams.

-Collaboration diagrams represent interactions between two or more processes, where each individual process represents a person, role or a system.
+Collaboration diagrams represent interactions between two or more processes, where each individual process represents a person, role, or system.
 A collaboration diagram is quite commonly used and is easily recognized because it consists of more than one Pool.
 A Pool may be empty, a black box, or may show a process within.

-The following diagrams represent a Help-desk diagram, which consists of three participants (i.e. Pools).
+The following diagrams represent a Help-desk diagram, which consists of three participants (i.e., Pools).

-The conversation diagram ‘view’ of a collaboration diagram includes two additional graphical elements that do not exist in other BPMN views: Conversation Node elements (hexagon) and a Conversation Link (double line).
+The conversation diagram ‘view’ of a collaboration diagram includes two additional graphical elements that do not exist in other BPMN views: conversation node elements (hexagon) and a conversation link (double line).

-The following conversation diagram presents “main players” in a help-desk environment and their common conversations (e.g. tasks, topics).
+The following conversation diagram presents ‘main players’ in a help-desk environment and their common conversations (e.g., tasks, topics).

-On a more detailed level, conversation diagrams can be modeled in a choreography diagram or a collaboration diagram.
+On a more detailed level, conversation diagrams can be modeled in a choreography diagram or collaboration diagram.

-As an example, the message flow of the conversation “Problem solving” is described by the collaboration diagram in figure 1 as a series of two message flows between customer and help-desk center.
+As an example, the message flow of the conversation ‘problem solving’ is described by the collaboration diagram in figure 1 as a series of two message flows between customer and help-desk center.
 However, it is not required for a collaboration or choreography diagram to specify exactly one conversation.

 It is also possible to combine the message flows from two or more conversations in one diagram.
-Collaboration and conversation diagrams can also be combined on a single diagram as presented below.
+Collaboration and conversation diagrams can also be combined on a single diagram, as presented below.

 Choreography is a type of process but differs in purpose and behavior from a standard BPMN Process.
 A standard (orchestration) process defines the flow of activities of a specific participant or organization.
 In contrast, choreography formalizes the way participants coordinate their interactions.
 Thus the focus is not on orchestrations of the work performed within these participants, but rather on the exchange of information (messages) between these participants.

 A choreography diagram can be used to analyze how participants exchange information to coordinate their interactions.
-The next figure represents help-desk process, modeled as a choreography.
+The next figure represents the help-desk process, modeled as a choreography.

 A conversation diagram can be combined with collaboration diagrams in a common diagram.
-Choreography diagrams also represent a specific view of collaboration, focused on between-process activities.
-Since Choreography represents between-process interactions they ‘exist’ outside pools, where the choreography diagrams are populated with specific choreography tasks.
-Choreography can also be included in a Collaboration diagram, meaning that all three types of presented diagrams can be used in a common diagram.
+Choreography diagrams also represent a specific view of collaboration focused on between-process activities.
+Since choreography represents between-process interactions, they ‘exist’ outside pools, where the choreography diagrams are populated with specific choreography tasks.
+Choreography can also be included in a collaboration diagram, meaning that all three types of presented diagrams can be used in a common diagram.